Lionsberg/lionsberg-wiki/README.md

 Welcome.
 We are glad you are here.

-Before his death in October 2024, [[Jordan Nicholas Sukut]] created the Lionsberg Wiki.
+Before his death in October 2024, [[Jordan Nicholas Sukut]] drafted the bulk of the Lionsberg Wiki.

 We are doing Our best to continue to build upon it.